juntaizheng/mlflow-examples/README.md

 This example code works for numerical and categorical data.
 Column names must adhere to TensorFlow [constraints](https://www.tensorflow.org/api_docs/python/tf/Operation#__init__).

-To run the app with default parameters on a dataset while in the root directory, run the command
+To run the app with default parameters while in the root directory, run the command
 ```
 mlflow run . -e dnn-regression-main -P model-dir="insert/model/save/path" -P training-data-path="insert/data/path/" -P test-data-path="insert/data/path/" -P hidden-units="10,10" -P label-col="insert.label.col"
 ```

 ### Downloading an Example Dataset

-You can download example training & test parquet files containing the [diamonds](https://raw.githubusercontent.com/tidyverse/ggplot2/4c678917/data-raw/diamonds.csv) dataset by running
+You can download example training & test parquet files containing the [diamonds](https://raw.githubusercontent.com/tidyverse/ggplot2/4c678917/data-raw/diamonds.csv) dataset by running the command
 ```
 mlflow run  . -e download-example-data -P dest_dir="path/to/dir"
 ```
-You can then use these files as data for running the example application.
+You can then use these files as data for running the example applications.

 ### Specifying Additional Parameters

-To pass additional parameters to a `mlflow run`, add `-P name-of-argument=value.of.argument` to the command.
+To pass additional parameters to a `mlflow run` command, add `-P name-of-argument=value.of.argument` to the command.
 An example of adding custom parameters to the `gbt-regression` example app is as follows:
 ```
 mlflow run . -e gbt-regression-main -P data-path="insert/data/path/" -P label-col="insert.label.col" -P feat-cols="insert,feat,cols" -P n-trees=500
 ```

 ### Running MLflow from a Different Directory

-To run an app from a different directory, replace the "." with the path to the folder containing the MLProject file.
+To run an app from a different directory other than the root, replace the "." with the path to the folder containing the MLProject file.
 For example, the command to run the `linear-regression` app from `mlflow-examples`'s parent directory is
 ```
 mlflow run mlflow-examples -e linear-regression-main -P training-data-path="insert/data/path/" -P test-data-path="insert/data/path/" -P label-col="insert.label.col"
 ```

 ### Running MLflow from a Git Repository

-To run a MLflow project from a GitHub repository, replace the path to MlProject file folder with the SSH clone uri.
+To run a MLflow project from a GitHub repository, replace the path to MlProject file folder with the SSH clone URI.
 For example, if you wanted to run the `dnn-regression` example application from a Git repository, run the command
 ```
 mlflow run git@github.com:databricks/mlflow-examples.git -e dnn-regression-main -P model-dir="insert/model/save/path" -P training-data-path="insert/data/path/" -P test-data-path="insert/data/path/" -P hidden-units="10,10" -P label-col="insert.label.col"
 ```